StellarSand/privacy-settings/Privacy Settings/Brave-Privacy-Settings.md

 #### Payment methods
 - Save and fill payment methods: Off
+- Allow sites to check if you have payment methods saved: Off

 NOTE: Never save payment info in browsers.
 A password manager can be used to also save payment information.